 Members have the opportunity to contribute Ether to The LAO by purchasing units representing an ownership in The LAO ("LAO Units").
 The members reserve the right to create a LAO Token to represent LAO Units via a Member votes.

-Units will be sold in blocks.
-Each block of LAO Units will be sold for about 130 ETH and provide a member with 1% of the voting rights in The LAO, along with 1% pro rata rights to any proceeds from investments.
+Units are sold in blocks.
+Each block of LAO Units (or 100,000 units) is currently being sold for 310 ETH and provide a member with 0.9% of the voting rights in The LAO, along with 0.9% pro rata rights to any proceeds from investments.
 The per unit number to buy units into The LAO will increase incrementally after ever investment The LAO makes.

-Each member will be permitted to purchase up to nine blocks of LAO Units (or 9% in total).
+Each member is be permitted to purchase up to nine blocks of LAO Units (or 7.2% in total).